Discretionary Housing Payment

 You can only apply for a DHP if you are currently entitled to some housing benefit from us or if you are getting Univsersal Credit that includes something towards your housing costs.
 You can complete a claim online or fill in the form and send it to us or contact us and we will send you one in the post.

-If you need help to cover a deposit and /or rent in advance when you move to a new property, you need to complete the DHP deposit/rent form in full.
-You must be currently receiving housing benefit from Rushcliffe Borough Council to claim a DHP for this purpose.
-If you live outside of Rushcliffe and you receive housing benefit, but require help with a deposit and/or rent in advance for a property in Rushcliffe, you need to apply to your current local authority to claim a DHP for these costs.
+If you need help to cover a deposit and /or rent in advance when you move to a new property, you can complete a claim online or fill in the form and send it us or if you need help to cover your removal costs when you move to a new property, you can complete a claim online or fill in the form and send it us.
+You must be currently receiving housing benefit from Rushcliffe Borough Council to claim a DHP for these purposes.
+If you live outside of Rushcliffe and you receive housing benefit, but require help with any of these costs for a move to a property in Rushcliffe, you need to apply to your current local authority to claim a DHP for these costs.
+Further information regarding claiming a DHP for these purposes can be found within the claims forms.

 DHP form for significantly adapted accommodation